USDA-FSA/fsa-design-system/components/progress/index.md

 ## Usage

 {% capture usage_do %}
-* The system has started an asynchronous process within a feature or section of the application that is not currently available for interaction.
+* When the system has started an asynchronous process within a feature or section of the application that is not currently available for interaction.
-* A User should be shown that data or files are in the process of being retrieved, updated, uploading, or deleted from the system.
+* When a User should be shown that data or files are in the process of being retrieved, updated, uploading, or deleted from the system.
 {% endcapture %}

 {% capture usage_dont %}